pechano/iuc-parser/README.md

 # iuc-parser
 Small application to parse .i6z dossiers

+Binaries are available for Windows and Linux under Releases.

+## Building

 It can be built by cloning the repo and running
 ```
 go build bpr.go structs.go